cormullion/Karnak.jl/docs/src/examples.md

 packages_info = registry_file["packages"];
 ```

-All we need is the name and path:
+First we need the name and location of every package:

 ```julia
 # Julia v1.6?